 Info

-ANDERSRUMportrait® is an art campaign pro diversity, pro acceptance and anti homophobia.
+is an intersectional queer feminist art campaign, pro diversity, pro acceptance and anti hate crime against LGBIATQ+

 CSD_Berlin_2012